laanwj/laanwj.github.io/_posts/2016-09-23-seconddate-adventures.md

 ```

 {: .center}
 *`regex_tcp`: The regular expression to match on TCP packets.
-This looks for HTTP GET requests to the root, any protocol.
+This looks for HTTP GET requests to the root, any version.
 This can be any valid [PCRE](https://www.debuggex.com/cheatsheet/regex/pcre) regular expression.*

 ```bash